m8trix310/odin-cruise-line/README.md

 Do not worry about making your project look nice on a mobile device.
 We’ll learn that later.
 When you finish, don’t forget to push it up to GitHub!

-# royalty free and domain free images from pixabay (https://pixabay.com)
+# royalty free and domain free images from pixabay (https://pixabay.com),Vecteezy (https://www.vecteezy.com/free-photos) and Pexes (https://www.pexels.com)